DatabayAG/Web-Push-Notifications/README.md

 To authenticate the request you need one of your firebase server keys.
 You can find those in your firebase project settings in the tab cloud messaging.
 You can use the Legacy Server key but its recommended to add/use a new Server key.
-You can create multiple Server keys for different purposes.
+It is possible to create multiple Server keys for different purposes.

 With the endpoint and the Server key you are now able to trigger push notifications on all active ServiceWorkers.
 Therefore you can use any valid communication method.
-In the following example i use CURL on my CLI.
+In the following example I use CURL on my CLI.

      curl "<your-endpoint>" --request POST --header "TTL: 60" --header "Content-Length: 0" --header "Authorization: key=<your-server-key>"